Internships and Awards

 Privileges and Expectations

-Interns in the Chapman Center receive $1500.00 per semester not based on financial need.
-Interns must enroll in History 798-Internship in History.
-Interns have general use of the research room, field equipment, photocopy machine, databases, etc. Interns are expected to work a minimum of 6 hours per week on a thematic project (eg, publication of a book, database, website, museum installation) and keep a log of their activities each week.
-A Center intern should be an exemplary representative of the Center’s goals and standards for the University Community and the general non-academic public.
+Internships in the Chapman Center are allocated $1000.00 per semester and are not based on financial need.
+Interns must enroll in a 1-3 credit research course in their department of origin (eg, History 650, Internship in History) and will be given access to the resources of the Center: general use of the research room, field equipment, photocopy machine, databases, etc. Their names will be listed in the Chapman Center online directory and inside the Center’s physical directory/display case.
+Under the direction of the Research Director, interns are expected to work a set number of hours per week on a thematic project leading to a larger goal (ie, publication of a book, database, website, museum installation) and keep a log of their activities each week that should be turned into the Research Director.
+Interns may also be called upon from time to time for the good of the Center, for example, making arrangements for outside speakers and guests, tours, presentations and being an exemplary representative of the Center’s goals and standards for the University Community and the general non-academic public.

-All applications will be accepted until the official end of the semester and should include a letter of interest, written recommendation from an instructor in one of the required courses, and a writing sample.
-All applications are to be turned into the Director of the Chapman Center for Rural Studies, Dr. Bonnie Lynn-Sherow, in 111 Leasure Hall.
-Selection of interns are made by the Director, Research Director Dr. M.J.
-Morgan, and a faculty member current on the Chapman Center Board of Directors.
+Applications for internships will be accepted beginning November 1 for internships beginning the following spring semester and April 1 for internships beginning in the fall semester.
+Applications will not be accepted until the official end of the semester.
+All applications are to be turned into the Director of the Chapman Center for Rural Studies in 111 Leasure Hall.
+Selection of interns will be made by the Director, the Research Director and a faculty member who is currently on the Chapman Center Board of Directors.

 Broughton Prize for Excellence in Undergraduate Regional Kansas History